MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 - **Measure your design**.
 Grade the current decisions against the current baseline.
 The baseline sets actual thresholds for criteria.
 Document any deviations that are deferred or deemed long-term acceptable.

 - **Drive improvements**.
-While baseline sets attainable goals, there are always gaps along the way.
-Prioritize those gaps in your backlog and remediate based on prioritization.
+While the baseline sets attainable goals, there are always gaps.
+Prioritize the gaps in your backlog and remediate based on prioritization.

 - **Track your progress against the baseline**.
 Continuous monitoring of security measures against a set baseline is essential.
 Trend analysis is a good way of reviewing security progress over time and can reveal consistent deviations from the baseline.
-Use automation as much as possible pulling data from various sources, internal and external, to address current issues and prepare for future threats.
+Use automation as much as possible, pulling data from various sources, internal and external, to address current issues and prepare for future threats.

-- **Help set guardrails**.
+- **Set guardrails**.
 Where possible, your baseline criteria must have guardrails.
 Guardrails enforce required security configurations, technologies, and operations, based on internal factors and external factors.
 Internal factors include business requirements, risks, and asset evaluation.
 External factors include benchmarks, regulatory standards, and threat environment.
-Guardrails help to minimize the risk of inadvertent oversight and the risk of punitive fines from noncompliance.
+Guardrails help minimize the risk of inadvertent oversight and punitive fines for noncompliance.

 Explore custom Azure Policies or use built-in initiatives like CIS benchmarks or Azure Security Benchmark to enforce security configurations and compliance requirements.
 Consider creating Azure Policies and initiatives out of baselines.